quminzhi/mini-shell/README.md

-# TEST FRAMEWORK
+# Mini Shell

-This is a test framework for test-driven project built on Google Test.
+This is a mini shell with job controlling.